-WASHINGTON, D.C, March 2, 2016The Ethics & Religious Liberty Commission of the Southern Baptist Convention announced its 2016 Legislative Agenda today, outlining various legislative and policy initiatives the organization plans to engage in the coming year.
+WASHINGTON, D.C, Jan.
+18, 2017—The Ethics & Religious Liberty Commission of the Southern Baptist Convention announced its 2017 Legislative Agenda today, outlining various legislative and policy initiatives the organization plans to engage in the coming year.

-At the top of the list, the ERLC plans to address religious freedom, the sanctity of human life, human rights and marriage and family.
-Other issues are also mentioned in the agenda.
+At the top of the list, the ERLC plans to address the sanctity of human life, religious liberty, and marriage and family issues.
+Other items are also included in the agenda.

-Legislative efforts Moore and the ERLC staff plan to cover in 2016 include:
+Some of the key priorities Moore and the ERLC staff plan to address in 2017 include:

-The Southern Baptist Convention is Americas largest Protestant denomination with more than 15.8 million members in over 46,000 churches nationwide.
-The Ethics & Religious Liberty Commission is the SBCs ethics, religious liberty and public policy agency with offices in Nashville, Tenn., and Washington, D.C.
+The Southern Baptist Convention is America’s largest Protestant denomination with more than 15.2 million members in over 46,000 churches nationwide.
+The Ethics & Religious Liberty Commission is the SBC’s ethics, religious liberty and public policy agency with offices in Nashville, Tenn., and Washington, D.C.

 To request an interview with Russell Moore